leobeeson/nlp_utils/README.md

 ## Discourse Connector List (DCL)
 [The discourse connector list: a multi-genre cross-cultural corpus analysis](https://www.academia.edu/56197786/The_discourse_connector_list_a_multi_genre_cross_cultural_corpus_analysis)
-Kalajahi, Seyed Ali Rezvani, Steve Neufeld, and Ain Nadzimah Abdullah.
-“The Discourse Connector List: a Multi-Genre Cross-Cultural Corpus Analysis.”
-Text & Talk 37.3 (2017): n. pag.
+Kalajahi, Seyed Ali Rezvani, Steve Neufeld, and Ain Nadzimah Abdullah. ï¿½The Discourse Connector List: a Multi-Genre Cross-Cultural Corpus Analysis.ï¿½ Text & Talk 37.3 (2017): n. pag.
 Web.
 [*alternative source*](https://www.eapfoundation.com/vocab/academic/other/dcl/#thedcl)

 ## Computer Science Academic Vocabulary List (CSAVL)
 [When a bug is not a bug: An introduction to the computer science academic vocabulary list.](https://www.semanticscholar.org/paper/When-a-bug-is-not-a-bug%3A-An-introduction-to-the-Roesler/326a8902daa2492165ae5a0e1edf7964775397ef)
-Roesler, David.
-“When a bug is not a bug: An introduction to the computer science academic vocabulary list.”
-Journal of English for Academic Purposes 54 (2021): 101044.
+Roesler, David. ï¿½When a bug is not a bug: An introduction to the computer science academic vocabulary list.ï¿½ Journal of English for Academic Purposes 54 (2021): 101044.
 [*alternative source*](https://www.eapfoundation.com/vocab/academic/other/csavl/)

 ## Computer Science Academic Vocabulary List - Specialist (CSAVL-S)
 [When a bug is not a bug: An introduction to the computer science academic vocabulary list.](https://www.semanticscholar.org/paper/When-a-bug-is-not-a-bug%3A-An-introduction-to-the-Roesler/326a8902daa2492165ae5a0e1edf7964775397ef)
-Roesler, David.
-“When a bug is not a bug: An introduction to the computer science academic vocabulary list.”
-Journal of English for Academic Purposes 54 (2021): 101044.
+Roesler, David. ï¿½When a bug is not a bug: An introduction to the computer science academic vocabulary list.ï¿½ Journal of English for Academic Purposes 54 (2021): 101044.
 [*alternative source*](https://www.eapfoundation.com/vocab/academic/other/csavl/)

 ## Computer Science Word List (CSWL)